ulidtko/cabal-doctest/README.md

 Notes
 -----

-* `Cabal-2.0` can be finicky about whether it builds the library component or the `doctests` test suite component first.
+* Recent versions of `Cabal` (for instance, 2.0) can choose to build a package's `doctest` test suite _before_ the library.
 However, in order for `cabal-doctest` to work correctly, the library _must_ be built first, as `doctest` relies on the presence of generated files that are only created when the library is built.
 See [#19](https://github.com/phadej/cabal-doctest/issues/19).

-  To avoid headaches, it is recommended that you depend on the library itself in the `doctests` test suite.
+  A hacky workaround for this problem is to depend on the library itself in a `doctests` test suite.
 See
   [the example's .cabal file](https://github.com/phadej/cabal-doctest/blob/master/example/example.cabal) for a demonstration.
+(This assumes that the test suite has the ability to read build artifacts from the library, a separate build component.
+In practice, this assumption holds, which is why this library works at all.)

 * `custom-setup` section is supported starting from `cabal-install-1.24`.
   For older `cabal-install's` you have to install custom setup dependencies